niamhbelton/ResNet18-Spatial-Attention/README.md

 ## A Single Plane

 ### (i) Training
+This section outlines how to train the single-plane models.
 The image below outlines the arguments for training the single plane models.
 '-directory' is the directory to within the data folder.

 <img src="/images/train_arguments.png" width="800" height="300"/>